Regulations and Procedures

 Grade points are awarded on the basis of: A, 4 points; B, 3 points; C, 2 points; D, 1 point; F, 0 points.

 Please refer to the section entitled “Graduation Requirements” for information pertaining to degree audit, application for graduation, and other graduation requirements.

 Students may repeat courses they have taken at Arkansas Tech University - Ozark Campus for the purpose of grade point adjustments (1) only by re-enrolling in the same courses at Arkansas Tech University - Ozark Campus and (2) subject to the following provisions.
-For repeated 1000- and 2000- level courses, only the grade from the last attempt of the repeated course is calculated into a student’s cumulative grade point although all grades and all attempts are recorded on the student’s academic record.
+For repeated 1000- and 2000- level courses, only the grade from the best attempt of the repeated course is calculated into a student’s cumulative grade point although all grades and all attempts are recorded on the student’s academic record.
+Students may not repeat a course in which the highest grade possible has already been earned.
 Adjustments to cumulative grade points are not made for courses transferred from other colleges or universities.

 Student academic records are maintained in Office of Student Services.
 Unofficial copies of academic records are available for guidance purposes to students and their advisors.
 All student records are maintained in compliance with the standards and guidelines of The Family Educational Rights and Privacy Act of 1974, Federal Law 93-380.